Health and Safety Responsibilities for Private Landlords

 Energy Performance Certificates

-Statutory guidance on requirements for smoke alarms was revised October 2013.
+Statutory guidance on requirements for fire and smoke alarms published 01 February 2019.

 The main points are: